CommitteeOfZero/impacto/doc/getting_started.md

 };
 ```

-* In apporpriate profile UI definition file located in `/profiles/<profile_name>/hud/` in the UI element object define the sprite variable, for example:
+* In appropriate profile UI definition file located in `/profiles/<profile_name>/hud/` in the UI element object define the sprite variable, for example:

 ```
 root.TitleMenu = {